Contributing to Jellyfin¶

 master branches before each release.

 Testing is the easiest way to contribute.
 Simply use Jellyfin, and if you run into problems, let us know.
-This is the most common way we uncover bugs, through a user doing something we hadn't thought of.
+This is the most common way we uncover bugs, through a user doing something we hadn't thought about.
 If the issue does end up being related to the code, a bug issue can then be opened.